AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ## Prerequisites {#prerequisites}

-To use the Magnite destinations in Adobe Experience Platform, you must first have a Magnite Streaming account.
+To use the [!DNL Magnite] destinations in Adobe Experience Platform, you must first have a [!DNL Magnite Streaming] account.
 If you have a [!DNL Magnite Streaming] account, please reach out to your [!DNL Magnite] account manager to be provided credentials to access [!DNL Magnite's] destinations.
 If you do not have a [!DNL Magnite Streaming] account, please reach out to adobe-tech@magnite.com

 ## Supported identities {#supported-identities}

-The Magnite Streaming: Real-Time destination supports the activation of identities described in the table below.
+The [!DNL Magnite Streaming: Real-Time] destination supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).

 | Target Identity   | Description                                                                                      | Considerations                                                                       |
 |-------------------|--------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|